kejsitake/bda/README.md

 	∗	optional

-Take binaries or if you have source code compile them (CompileCode.java).
+Take binaries or if you have source code compile them.
 1. Preprocess the binary:
       1. Disassemble,
               1. BinaryDisassemble.java